Table of Contents[Hide][Show]

 TravelingMom Tip: Check out these Disney World FAQs to get all of the info you need about visiting Disney.

-Disney Springs Covid Restrictions and Changes
+Disney Springs : Changes and Restrictions

 - Expect social distancing measures and capacity limits in some restaurants and stores.
 Check the My Disney Experience app for the most up-to-date information on closures or hours of operation for experiences, stores, and restaurants at Disney Springs.
+Allow extra time to park in case garages are at capacity.

 - Reservations are NOT required to visit Disney Springs.